 Amazon Halo Sleep Score and Sleep Monitoring

 It’s a score that ranges from zero to a hundred.
 The higher the score, the better is your sleep quality.

 The 11 Sleep lab aids are also quite handy.

-The Halo band measures your time to fall asleep, total sleep time, number of times you wake up during the night, and more to determine the overall Sleep score.
+The Halo band measures your time to fall asleep, total sleep time, the number of times you wake up during the night, and more to determine the overall Sleep score.

-In contrast to the Apple Watch Sleep score system, the Halo provides you with detailed sleep metrics around REM, light, and deep sleep states.
+In contrast to the Apple Watch Sleep score system, the Halo provides detailed sleep metrics around REM, light, and deep sleep states.

-After using the band for a few days, you will be able to find out the optimal temperature that your body likes for the best sleeping experience.
+After using the band for a few days, you have sufficient data for Halo to determine your body’s optimal temperature for the best sleeping experience.